Student Finance CalculatorSFC

 Plan 5 repayment terms

-You repay 9% of income above £25,000.
-Written off after 40 years.
-This is unchanged.
+You repay 9% of earnings above £25,000 and any remaining balance is written off after 40 years.
+That part is unchanged.

 Tuition fee loans